Efficient Hamiltonian Simulation for Solving Option Price Dynamics: Abstract

 \section{Abstract}

-Pricing financial derivatives, in particular European-style options at different time-maturities and strikes, is a relevant financial problem.
+Pricing financial derivatives, in particular European-style options at different time-maturities and strikes, means a relevant problem in finance.
 The dynamics describing the price of vanilla options when constant volatilities and interest rates are assumed, is governed by the Black-Scholes model, a linear parabolic partial differential equation with terminal value given by the pay-off of the option contract and no additional boundary conditions.
-Here, we present a digital quantum algorithm to solve Black-Scholes equation on a quantum computer for a wide range of relevant financial parameters by mapping it to the Schr\"odinger equation.
-The non-Hermitian nature of the resulting Hamiltonian is solved by embedding the dynamics into an enlarged Hilbert space, which makes use of only one additional ancillary qubit.
-Moreover, we employ a second ancillary qubit to transform initial condition into periodic boundary conditions, which substantially improves the stability and performance of the protocol.
-This algorithm shows a feasible approach for pricing financial derivatives on a digital quantum computer based on Hamiltonian simulation, technique which differs from those based on Monte Carlo simulations to solve the stochastic counterpart of the Black Scholes equation.
-Our algorithm remarkably provides an exponential speedup since the terms in the Hamiltonian can be truncated by a polynomial number of interactions while keeping the error bounded.
-We report expected accuracy levels comparable to classical numerical algorithms by using 10 qubits and 94 entangling gates to simulate its dynamics on a fault-tolerant quantum computer, and an expected success probability of the post-selection procedure due to the embedding protocol above 60\%.
+Here, we present a digital quantum algorithm to solve Black-Scholes equation on a quantum computer by mapping it to the Schr\"odinger equation.
+The non-Hermitian nature of the resulting Hamiltonian is solved by embedding its propagator into an enlarged Hilbert space by using only one additional ancillary qubit.
+Moreover, due to the choice of periodic boundary conditions, given by the definition of the discretized momentum operator, we duplicate the initial condition, which substantially improves the stability and performance of the protocol.
+The algorithm shows a feasible approach for using efficient Hamiltonian simulation techniques as Quantum Signal Processing to solve the price dynamics of financial derivatives on a digital quantum computer.
+Our approach differs from those based on Monte Carlo integration, exclusively focused on sampling the solution assuming the dynamics is known.
+We report expected accuracy levels comparable to classical numerical algorithms by using 9 qubits to simulate its dynamics on a fault-tolerant quantum computer, and an expected success probability of the post-selection procedure due to the embedding protocol above 60\%.

 [section] [theorem] [theorem]{Lemma} \endproof{ $\blacksquare$}